 Your aid will be disbursed based on full-time enrollment.
 Read the information on this page carefully to find out about how different types of financial aid are disbursed, when you can expect to receive them and what you must do to receive your funds.

-If you have Direct Loans, complete your Direct Loan Master Promissory Note online at studentloans.gov.
+- For Direct Loans, complete online at studentaid.gov.
 Your note remains valid for 10 years and you do not need to sign another one unless you have been out of school for one year or more.

 If your scholarship sponsor sends your scholarship check directly to you, follow the instructions on the Scholarship Checks page to make sure it is applied to your University student account.